Online Learning of Modular Bayesian Deep Receivers: Single-Step Adaptation with Streaming Data: Modular Online Bayesian Learning

 \subsection{Discussion}

 {The proposed modular online Bayesian learning framework addresses the three main challenges introduced in Subsection~\ref{subsec:problem}, namely, non-stationarity, latency/complexity, and nonlinearity (Challenges~\ref{itm:nonstat}--\ref{itm:nonlin}).
 By introducing modeling assumptions in a gradual and principled manner, our design enables efficient and rapid single-step online learning.
 Specifically, the modular architecture decomposes the detection task into compact and interpretable sub-networks, reducing the scale of adaptation.
 The Bayesian \ac{ssm} in parameter space captures smooth temporal dynamics of the receiver weights, naturally accommodating non-stationarity, and supports treating received pilots as streaming data.
-Posterior modeling with recursive Bayesian filtering allows each update to be carried out with minimal overhead, offering computationally tractable real-time adaptation in dynamic environments.}
+Posterior modeling with recursive Bayesian filtering allows each update to be carried out with minimal overhead, offering computationally tractable real-time adaptation in dynamic environments.} Accordingly, the Gaussian evolution model in parameter space and the use of local linearizations are modeling choices adopted to enable tractable and low-latency Bayesian filtering.
+While the reliability of these assumptions depends on the nature of channel variations, and may be less faithful in abrupt environmental changes, such as sudden signal blockages or handovers, it is numerically shown in Section~\ref{sec:exp} that the resulting methodology still leads to rapid and efficient online adaptation.

+Modeling the receiver as a Bayesian neural network allows us to associate a distribution with the network parameters, whose covariance naturally quantifies the uncertainty in the current parameter estimate.
+Quantifying parameter space uncertainty enables the principled combination of new pilot observations with the previously learned model through recursive Bayesian filtering~\cite{blundell2015weight}. \emph{Parameter uncertainty} can be converted into \emph{predictive uncertainty} at the output of the receiver via ensembling of models sampled from the parameter space distribution~\cite{simeone2022} or via distribution methods~\cite{gawlikowski2023survey}.
+Therefore, the parameter uncertainty maintained by the Bayesian update rules serves exclusively as a modeling device that enables efficient online learning, supporting Bayesian filtering in dynamic communication environments.